 You can find the document Mark is referencing here: A COMPARISON OF THE FAIRTAX BASE AND RATE WITH OTHER NATIONAL TAX REFORM PROPOSALS.
 I encourage you to read it in its entirety when you have spare time.
 It is a study that compares the Base and Rate of the FairTax to the flat tax plan, the BTT, and our current tax system.

 A major point to note is that this information is coming FROM A STUDY, NOT FROM THE FairTax Act itself.
-What you are reading does not mean that it will be enacted.
+What you are reading does not mean that it will be enacted as written.

 Footnote 19 reads: